 - Short-term or fixed-term contracts are unacceptable employment arrangements.
 However, ASLEF will actively seek to negotiate with TOC/FOC’s part time contracts but not to the detriment of establishment numbers.

 The ASLEF Freight Charter

 ASLEF is also committed to securing decent working conditions and protection for the thousands of train drivers employed in the freight sector.
 With freight on rail subject to the pressures of constant contractual changes, ASLEF believes that a strong voice is necessary to ensure high quality employment conditions and rights.

 The ASLEF Freight Charter is applicable to all ASLEF members in the freight sector.

 Our freight charter is:

-At the heart of a drivers working life is how they are rostered.
+At the heart of a driver's working life is how they are rostered.
 With the freight sector operating without the same predictability as passenger companies, its vital that safeguards are in place for freight drivers.
-ASLEF believe that modern rostering agreements should protect the driver whist at work and provide for adequate rest periods away from the workplace.
+ASLEF believe that modern rostering agreements should protect the driver whilst at work and provide for adequate rest periods away from the workplace.

 - Average 4 day week with 156 clear rest days.